APNIC-net/rdap-conformance/README.md

 `requestsPerSecond` is an optional configuration entry.
 By default, there is no limit on the number of requests issued per second.

-`allowConcurrency` is an optional configuration entry.
-By default, concurrency is disabled.
-Result ordering may not be consistent when concurrency is enabled.

 Redirects are not applicable for the entity object class.
 Searches are only applicable for entities, domains and nameservers.